erdfern/vcgencmd-rs/README.md

 [![Documentation](https://docs.rs/vcgencmd/badge.svg)](https://docs.rs/vcgencmd)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-The `vcgencmd` crate provides a way to interact with the vcgencmd utility included in Raspbian in a Rust program.
+The `vcgencmd` crate provides a way to interact with the vcgencmd utility included in Raspbian through a Rust program.

 As of yet, not all vcgencmd commands have a binding.
 To see which commands are missing, take a look at `PROGRESS.md` in the projects repo.
 I will only actively